postlight/parser/CONTRIBUTING.md

 Once you have submitted a pull request, a member of the core team must review it before it is merged.
 We try to review pull requests within 3 days but sometimes fall behind.
-Feel free to reach out to someone in the community if you have not received a review after 3 days.
+Feel free to reach out to the core team if you have not received a review after 3 days.

 ## Helpful Links and Information

 Some useful places to look for information are:

-*
+*   The main [readme](./README.md) for this repository.
-*
+*   The Mercury custom parser [readme](./src/extractors/custom/README.md)
-*
+*   The Mercury parser api [repository](https://github.com/postlight/mercury-parser-api)

 *Adapted from [Contributing to Node.js](https://github.com/nodejs/node/blob/master/CONTRIBUTING.md) and [ThinkUp Security and Data Privacy](http://thinkup.readthedocs.io/en/latest/install/security.html#thinkup-security-and-data-privacy).*